lwchkg/gitbook-plugin-sunlight-highlighter/README.md

   If you prefer the old theme in 0.2.0, you should switch to the "light" theme.

 ## Known issues
 - Language code in highlight.js does not work.
 (TODO: Create a mapping of the language codes.)
+- When line numbers are used, the e-book/PDF outputs are not satisfactory.

 ## Report bugs / Contributions
 - To report issues and request features for the GitBook plugin, post an issue in the